rokath/tip/docs/TipUserManual.md

 * ID 124 followed by id 1...255 -> at least 3-bytes pattern <= 67% compressed
 * ID 125 followed by id 1...255 -> at least 3-bytes pattern <= 67% compressed
 * ID 126 followed by id 1...255 -> at least 3-bytes pattern <= 67% compressed
-* ID 127 reserved
+* ID 127 followed by id 1...255 -> at least 3-bytes pattern <= 67% compressed

-This allows 120 at least 2-bytes pattern and 1525 longer pattern.
+This allows 120 at least 2-bytes pattern and 1780 longer pattern.

 <!--
 * the MSBit = 0|1 after a first ID 121-126 are the indiret table indices